 This chapter describes the different ways in which the results of a simulation can be viewed.
-These include a status report, various map views, graphs, tables, and a statistical frequency report.
+These include a status report, a summary report, various map views, graphs, tables, and a statistical frequency report.

 9.1 Viewing a Status Report